 Sweetpotato yields are ultimately determined by the number of sweetpotato plants per acre, the number of storage roots per plant, and the size of each storage root at harvest.
 Under commercial production conditions, fields with identical plant densities that remain in the field for the same time may have drastically different yields.
-This means storage root initiation and development are key factors in sweetpotato yields.
+This is likely due to factors that affect storage root initiation and development.

 Unlike the bulking of sweetpotato storage roots in the last third of the growing season, sweetpotato root number is determined early in the production cycle.
 Current research has found that environmental and cultural conditions during the first 2 weeks to 30 days after transplanting are critical in deciding the number of storage roots initiated per plant.
 In the production environment, every season is different and unique.
 This publication provides a brief introduction to maximizing storage root initiation.

 Each node of a sweetpotato slip contains 4 to 10 preformed roots (primordia) (Figure 1) that have the potential to form adventitious roots (Figure 2).
 These adventitious roots, along with those produced from callus tissue on the cut end of a sweetpotato slip, form the entire root system of the sweetpotato plant.
 Adventitious roots begin to grow in as little as 24 hours after transplanting if soil moisture and temperature conditions are adequate.